R-value (insulation): Usage, units

-An R-value can be given for a material (e.g. for polyethylene foam), or for an assembly of materials (e.g. a wall or a window).
-In the case of materials, it is often expressed in terms of R-value per unit length (e.g. per inch of thickness).
+An R-value can be given for a material (e.g., for polyethylene foam), or for an assembly of materials (e.g., a wall or a window).
+In the case of materials, it is often expressed in terms of R-value per unit length (e.g., per inch of thickness).
 The latter can be misleading in the case of low-density building thermal insulations, for which R-values are not additive: their R-value per inch is not constant as the material gets thicker, but rather usually decreases.

-The units of an R-value (see below) are usually not explicitly stated, and so it is important to decide from context which units are being used: an R-value expressed in I-P (inch-pound) units is about 5.68 times larger than when expressed in SI units, so that, for example, a window that is R-2 in I-P units has an RSI of 0.35 (since 2/5.68 = 0.35).
+The units of an R-value (see below) are usually not explicitly stated, and so it is important to determine from context which units are being used: an R-value expressed in I-P (inch-pound) units is about 5.68 times larger than when expressed in SI units, so that, for example, a window that is R-2 in I-P units has an RSI of 0.35 (since 2/5.68 = 0.35).
 For R-values there is no difference between US customary units and imperial units.

-As far as how R-values are reported, all of the following mean the same thing: "this is an R-2 window"; "this is an R2 window"; "this window has an R-value of 2"; "this is a window with R = 2" (and similarly with RSI-values, which also include the possibility "this window provides RSI 0.35 of resistance to heat flow").
+All of the following mean the same thing: "this is an R-2 window"; "this is an R2 window"; "this window has an R-value of 2"; "this is a window with R = 2" (and similarly with RSI-values, which also include the possibility "this window provides RSI 0.35 of resistance to heat flow").